5jt/Cider/docs/source/tutorial.md

 -   the API defined in a child folder of `APLSource/`
 -   TinyTest installed in `tatin-packages-dev/`

-### Build and publish
+### :dyalog-tatin-logo: Build and publish

+??? tip inline end "When to build"

+    If the Publish command finds no ZIP, it builds one.
+    You only actually need use the Build command to replace the ZIP.

+    A more elaborate package might need a Make script to, say, copy assets or compile documentation before the ZIP is built.

 The Text package is ready to be built and published.

-The first time you publish a package, you can omit the build: the command will do it for you.
 ```
       ]TATIN.Publish text [tatin-test]
 ```

-## Translate
+## Translate :fontawesome-solid-right-left: :fontawesome-solid-earth-asia:

 ??? abstract "For a string, return from a dictionary its equivalent in another language."